IAM v2 Overview

 - Any explicit ALLOW overrides the default DENY.

 - Any explicit DENY in any policy overrides any ALLOWs in any policy.

 The following examples illustrate the net effect of a policy and if access is granted to a user:

 - Neither user1, nor any team that user1 belongs to, are included in any policy with the action

 iam:users:list.
-Net effect: user1 is denied, and will not be able to view the list of users.
-(This illustrates the global default DENY condition.)
+Net effect: user1 is denied access to view the list of users.
+This example illustrates the global default DENY condition.

 - Bob is a member of team alpha and team omega.

 Team alpha has a broad range of permissions while team omega is very restricted in what its members may access.

 The “major teams” policy has a statement that allows team alpha to access the resource